 This content has been automatically translated from Ukrainian.

-Katsuobushi (Katsuobushi) — is a dried, fermented and fried bonito fish.
-This product is one of the key ingredients in Japanese cuisine and is often used to make dashi broth, which is the basis of many Japanese dishes.
+Katsuobushi (Katsuobushi) is dried, fermented, and smoked bonito fish.
+This product is one of the key ingredients in Japanese cuisine and is often used to prepare dashi broth, which is the base for many Japanese dishes.

-To make katsuobushi, bonito fish is first boiled, then fried, followed by a fermentation and drying process.
-Depending on the duration of drying, katsuobushi can have a different consistency from soft to very hard.
+To make katsuobushi, the bonito fish is first boiled, then smoked, followed by a fermentation and drying process.
+Depending on the drying duration, katsuobushi can have a varying consistency from soft to very hard.

-In the final stage of manufacturing, katsuobushi is usually hard.
-Hard katsuobushi rubs on thin shavings used in various dishes.
+At the final stage of production, katsuobushi is usually hard.
+Hard katsuobushi is grated into thin flakes, which are used in various dishes.

-Katsuobushi shavings are often used together with algae comb to prepare bullion dasi.
+Katsuobushi flakes are often used together with kombu seaweed to prepare dashi broth.

-Katsuobushi gives dishes a deep, smoky aroma and a characteristic umami flavor.
+Katsuobushi imparts a deep, smoky aroma and a characteristic umami flavor to dishes.

-Also, katsuobushi shavings can be used as a side dish for rice, tempura and other Japanese dishes.
+Katsuobushi flakes can also be used as a garnish for rice, tempura, and other Japanese dishes.

-Katsuobushi is an important element of the Japanese culinary tradition and plays a key role in shaping the characteristic taste of many dishes.
+Katsuobushi is an important element of Japanese culinary tradition and plays a key role in shaping the distinctive flavor of many dishes.

 This post doesn't have any additions from the author yet.